Ford Ranger finance

 Another nice-to-have is ambient, multi-colour lighting.

 Based on the Ford Ranger, this is Ford's super-ute.
-It's like you took an ordinary Ranger and gave it to the A-Team who were then trapped in a cave with a full complement of tools and a stack of metal.
-Ford engineers seriously beefed up the Raptor.
-You'll pay from $85,575 driveway for the performance Ranger.
+It's like you took an ordinary Ranger and gave it to the A-Team who were then trapped in a cave with a welder and a stack of metal.
+Ford engineers seriously beefed up the Raptor X. You'll pay from $85,691 driveway for the performance Ranger.

 It's pretty unique, with other ute makers attempting their own versions that are toned down a little in comparison to the Raptor.
 For the money, you get the following: